Dr. David R. Schmitt is the Gregg H. Benidt Memorial Professor of Homiletics and Literature.

-He received his Doctor of English at Washington University, St. Louis (2005), Master’s in English from the University of Illinois at Urbana-Champaign (1990) and Master of Divinity from Concordia Seminary (1988).
-He holds a bachelor’s degree from Concordia College, Ann Arbor, Mich., (1984).
+He received his doctorate in English at Washington University, St. Louis (2005), his master’s degree in English from the University of Illinois at Urbana-Champaign (1990), and Master of Divinity from Concordia Seminary (1988).
+He holds a bachelor’s degree from Concordia College, Ann Arbor, Mich.
+(1984).

-In addition to his Seminary work, he serves on the Concordia Pulpit Resources advisory board and as a board member and contributor to the Preach the Word project for The Lutheran Church—Missouri Synod (LCMS).
-He previously served on the LCMS Commission for Doctrinal Review.
+In addition to his Seminary work, he is a contributor to “Sermon Structures” on Concordiatheology.org, serves on the Concordia Pulpit Resources advisory board and is a board member and contributor to the Preach the Word project for The Lutheran Church—Missouri Synod.

 - The Gregg H. Benidt Memorial Endowed Chair in Homiletics and Literature